MakeSchool-Tutorials/Makestagram-Swift-V3/P10-App-Structure/content.md

 - `HomeViewController.swift`
 - `FindFriendsViewController.swift`

-If you are wondering why we didn't create a corresponding view controller for our capture photo tab.
-It's because we'll be using Apple's `UIImagePickerController` to handle taking or uploading a photo for us.
+If you are wondering why we didn't create a corresponding view controller for our capture photo tab, it's because we'll be using Apple's `UIImagePickerController` to handle taking or uploading a photo for us.

 ## Configuring Custom Classes in Storyboard